abhisheknaiidu/awesome-github-profile-readme/README.md

 - [Vists Count](https://pufler.dev/git-badges/) - Count visitors for README.md that can be used with shields.io
 - [Shields Project](https://shields.io/) - Use Shields to create profile badges, compatible with Simple Icons
 - [Github Readme Stats](https://github.com/anuraghazra/github-readme-stats) - Get dynamically generated GitHub stats on your readmes
+- [GitHub Streak Stats](https://github.com/DenverCoder1/github-readme-streak-stats) - 🔥 Stay motivated and show off your contribution streak! 🌟 Display your total contributions, current streak, and longest streak on your GitHub profile README
 - [Simple Icons](https://github.com/simple-icons/simple-icons#cdn-usage) -  SVG icons for popular brands for your README.md files
 - [Laravel GitHub Profile Visit Counter](https://github.com/caneco/laravel-github-profile-view-counter) - Add on your Laravel project a quick-badge to count your profile visits.
 - [Dev Metrics in Readme](https://github.com/athul/waka-readme) - [WakaTime](https://wakatime.com/) Weekly Metrics on your Profile Readme